sobolevn/sobole-zsh-theme/README.md

 ![sobole-user-showcase](https://raw.githubusercontent.com/sobolevn/sobole-zsh-theme/master/showcases/user-showcase.png)

 `$SOBOLE_DONOTTOUCH_HIGHLIGHTING` - tweaks `zsh-syntax-highlighting`.
 If it is installed, modifies string colors, some other minor things.
 Enabled by default.
-Set it to `false` if you do not want these tweaks, that's how it looks like:
+Set it to `true` if you do not want these tweaks.
+That's how it looks like:

 ![sobole-syntax-highlighting-showcase](https://raw.githubusercontent.com/sobolevn/sobole-zsh-theme/master/showcases/highlighting-tweaks.png)